bumpkinfanboi/LuaTestingThings/README.md

 Add staircases to new floors

-Add player movement

 Fix bugs

-Make the program less obtuse and able to be configured without a text editor
+Make the program less obtuse and able to be configured without a text editor (half done)

+Fully change the inputs to single-line commands

+Add item pickups

 + a lot more